augustofasano/EPprobit-SN/Illustration.md

 sdMC = apply(betaSUN,1,sd)
 ````

-Secondly, we obtain the approximate posterior moments according the the **efficient expectation propagation (EP) implementation** presented in Algorithms 1 and 2 in the paper.
+Secondly, we obtain the approximate posterior moments according to the **efficient expectation propagation (EP) implementation** presented in Algorithms 1 and 2 in the paper.
 They are computed via the function `getParamsEP`.

 ````r
 startTime = Sys.time()